 “The best companies I’ve encountered and invested in.
 If you look at their leadership team, they would not be friends in high school.
 I was class president.
 Tobi was playing video games,” said Finkelstein.
 “I think what I brought was a unique perspective they didn’t have and this unrelenting push.
 Once we realized that we have the best product in the world.
 I felt it was my job to monetize it.
 It’s on me to make sure people use and pay for it.”

 - Harley Finkelstein is 35 years of age as of 2020.
 We don’t have an idea about his birthday.

 - Born and raised in Montreal, Quebec, Canada.
 Harley Finkelstein holds Canadian nationality.
 Moreover, he is Jewish.

 - We don’t know anything about his parents.
 But we do know that his grandfather was Holocaust survivor.

 - Harley attended McGill University.
 Later, he joined Concordia University and completed his degree in Economics.
 And he also attended the University of Ottawa for an MBA.

 - He started his journey in Shopify working as Chief Platform Officer.

 - In the year 2016, he became the COO of Shopify.
 And in the last month of 2017, he associated with CBC as a board of directors.

-- Harley is married to his wife Lindsay Taub.
+- Harley marries his wife Lindsay Taub.
 The couple has a daughter together.

 - He is about 5 feet and 9 inches tall.
 His weight and other measurements are unknown.